-- 3.1.
-Test conditions - 3.1.1.
-The tests shall be performed under conditions (e.g. environmental, road geometry) that allow the activation of the ALKS. - 3.1.2.
+- 3.12.
+Test conditions - 3.42.1.
+The tests shall be performed under conditions (e.g. environmental, road geometry) that allow the activation of the ALKS.
+For conditions not tested that may occur within the defined operating range of the vehicle, the vehicle manufacturer shall demonstrate as part of the audit described in Annex 4 to the satisfaction of the type-approval authority that the vehicle is safely controlled. - 3.42.2.
 If system modifications are required in order to allow testing, e.g. road type assessment criteria or road type information (map data), it shall be ensured that these modifications don't have an effect on the test results.
 These modifications shall in principle be documented and annexed to the test report.
-The description and the evidence of influence (if any) of these modifications shall be documented and annexed to the test report.
+The description and the evidence of influence (if any) of these modifications shall be documented and annexed to the test report. - 3.2.3.
+In order to test the requirements for failure of functions, self-testing and initialization of the system, and implementation of a minimal risk manoeuvre, errors may be artificially induced and the vehicle may be artificially brought into situations where it reaches the limits of the defined operating range (e.g., environmental conditions).